asteyven/SET08103-base/units/unit09/unit09b.md

 Remember our focus is developing processes and methods.
 For example, GitHub is more than version control.
 GitHub is a software configuration management system.

 Bug finding is a craft, driven via code reviews, testing, users, and luck.
-We examine bug reporting later in this lecture.
+We examine bug reporting later in this unit.
 Once a user or QA report a bug, we need to manage or track it.

 From Wikipedia: